hamzaaitbrik/RedditDMBot/README.md

 There are two version of the bot, [Selenium](https://github.com/hamzaaitbrik/RedditDMBot/tree/selenium) and Playwright.
 Selenium is tested and working as of 14th of February, 2024.<br>
 This bot was developed on a Linux machine, it may need some modifications to work on a Windows machine.
 Mainly link structure.

-# Updates
-This software is tested on 2nd of February, 2024.
-It is working..<br>

 # In progress
 Add a UI(User Interface).
 I haven't started working on this, I think the bot will remain a CLI-only tool for now.